-We are into the year by about 30 days now, and I’ve had about a dozen people who, just this year, I’ve made feel better by reducing their supplement count starting with cutting out their vitamin’ed up shake powder.
+We are into the year by about 30 days now, and I’ve had about a dozen people who, just this year, I’ve helped to feel better by reducing their supplement count, starting with cutting out their vitamin-filled shake powder.

 My first self-help video, I think, will be called Detox from Your “Doctors” teaching people the dangers of listening to these “experts” who pepper you with too much supplementation.

 Our bias shines through, though.
 Supplements are “safe” and can be taken with impunity.
 What’s real is that vitamins aren’t nutrition, and are instead synthetic, isolated chemicals made by pharmaceutical companies.
 We must be careful.

 If you choose to use a meal replacement shake powder that has vitamins, limit the frequency to once, maybe twice daily.
 Don’t take additional, similar vitamins along with it.

 Make Like a Blender and Shake It Up in 2020

 Weight loss meal replacement shakes are a solid option for many people.
 They’re convenient, inexpensive, and provide your campfire for at least a few hours.

 They come with their own quality problems.
 The biggest problem is from our actual execution; how many people use meal replacement shakes is flawed.

 Hopefully, by identifying these 3 pain points you’ll avoid these common pitfalls.